Chart Color Schemes

 The educational profile of Arundel exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 27.3% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
+The area's educational profile is notable within the region, with university qualification rates at 27.3% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
 Bachelor degrees are most prevalent at 18.0%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 34.8% of residents aged 15+ holding such qualifications - advanced diplomas at 11.8% and certificates at 23.0%.
+Vocational credentials are also prominent, with 34.8% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.8% and certificates for 23.0%.

 Frequently Asked Questions - Education